Eclipse Calculator – Eclipses in San Francisco, California, U.S.A.

 Eclipse visible in San Francisco – Nov 21, 1938 Partial Solar Eclipse

-The animation shows approximately what the eclipse looks like in San Francisco (weather permitting).
+The animation shows approximately what the eclipse looks like in in San Francisco (weather permitting).

 During this partial solar eclipse, the Moon covers only parts of the Sun, as seen from San Francisco.
 As the central part of the Moon's shadow (umbra) misses the Earth during a partial solar eclipse, there are no other locations on Earth where the Sun appears completely covered during this event.

 Local times for eclipse in San Francisco on Monday, November 21, 1938